-I’ve got you covered if you’re on the hunt for the best gluten-free makeup, skincare, and beauty brands.
+If you’re on the hunt for the best gluten-free skincare and beauty brands.
 I’ve followed a strict gluten-free diet for more than a decade, and I’ve tried many beauty brands over the years.
-In this article, I share my favorite products with you.
+In this article, I share some of my favorite products with you.
 This post contains affiliate links.
 Please read my disclosures.

-While current research says that the skin does not absorb gluten, most experts say makeup and skincare products pose a risk of gluten exposure since they are applied to the skin and can make their way into the mouth.
+While research shows that the skin itself does not absorb gluten, most experts agree that products applied to your skin can still pose a risk of gluten exposure โ simply because itโs easy for something on your hands, face, or lips to make its way into your mouth.

 Gluten is a protein found in wheat, rye, barley, and sometimes oats.
-People with celiac disease and gluten intolerance must avoid all gluten found in food and in toothpaste, sunscreen, medications, lip balms, makeup, lotions, and skincare products.
+People with celiac disease and gluten intolerance must avoid all gluten โ especially in food โ but also in products that come in close contact with the mouth, like toothpaste, sunscreen, medications, lip balms, makeup, lotions, and skincare products.

-After spending hours figuring out if the Maybelline mascara and Clinique foundation I’d been using for years were gluten free and getting no firm answers from these companies, I decided I needed a refresh.
-The mainstream brands didn’t cater to the gluten-free community, and it was clear to me that I needed to purchase products from companies that were proud their products were gluten free.
+After spending hours trying to determine whether the Maybelline mascara and Clinique foundation I had used for years were gluten-free (and getting no clear answers), I realized I needed a fresh start.
+Mainstream brands simply werenโt catering to the gluten-free community, and it became clear to me that I needed to support companies that were transparent and proud of their gluten-free status.

 Potential Gluten Ingredients Found in Makeup